faviq/faviq/README.md

 ### Resource

 - `wikipedia_20190801.jsonl`: wikipedia database in jsonl format; containing the passages (~26M) with keys of passage id, title, and text.
 We take the plain text and lists provided by [KILT](https://arxiv.org/abs/2009.02252) and created a collection of passages where each passage has approximately 100 tokens.
-Note that for training baselines ([FEVER](https://fever.ai/) and \textsc{FaVIQ}) in the paper, we concatenated the title with the passage and regarded it as the passage.
+Note that for training baselines ([FEVER](https://fever.ai/) and <span style="font-variant:small-caps;">FaVIQ</span>) in the paper, we concatenated the title with the passage and regarded it as the passage.

 ## Citation

-If you find the \textsc{FaVIQ} dataset useful, please cite our paper:
+If you find the <span style="font-variant:small-caps;">FaVIQ</span> dataset useful, please cite our paper:

 ```bibtex
 @article{,